destroyedlolo/Mer-de-Glace/README.md

 `./MdG scan`

+Retrieve the current status of your monitored directory tree.

-It will take a long time, depending on your disk speed, CPU workforce, number of size of files to handle.
+It will take a long time, depending on your disk speed, CPU workforce, number and size of files to handle.

 #### Check the result